Brice-Financial-Projects/Wealth_Journey_Projections/README.md

     -   Number of cases (simulations) to run

 You can either enter values manually or press ENTER to use the default values provided.

+### 5. View the Results
+The results of the simulation will be printed to the terminal and a bar chart will be displayed, showing the distribution of outcomes based on the Monte Carlo simulations.

+## Example of Script Execution:

+Note: Input data should be in percent, NOT decimal form!

+   stocks = SP500
+    bonds = 10-yr Treasury Bond
+ sb_blend = 50% SP500 / 50% TBond
+sbc_blend = 40% SP500 / 50% TBond / 10% Cash

+Press ENTER to take default value shown in [brackets].

+Enter investment type: (stocks, bonds, sb_blend, sbc_blend):
+[bonds]: sb_blend
+Input starting value of investments:
+[2000000]:
+Input annual pre-tax withdrawal (today's $):
+[80000]:
+Input minimum years in retirement:
+[18]:
+Input most-likely years in retirement:
+[25]:
+Input maximum years in retirement:
+[40]:
+Input number of cases to run:
+[50000]:

+After you enter your inputs, the program will simulate the outcomes based on the Monte Carlo simulations and output statistics like:

+Investment type: sb_blend
+Starting value: $2,000,000
+Annual Withdrawal: $80,000
+Years in retirement (min-most_likely-max): 18-25-40
+Number of runs: 50,000

+Odds of running out of money: 12.3%

+Average outcome: $523,456
+Minimum outcome: $0
+Maximum outcome: $4,750,897